aamrits/frontend-interview-questions/react-concepts.md

 ## Answers

 #### Q1
-### ✍Why choose React?
+### 💥 Why choose React?
 What sets it apart from other libraries and frameworks?

 <div align="right">